Managing your relationship with your boss is as essential as managing relationships with your subordinates.

 - Predisposition toward dependence on authority figures

-Develop and maintain a relationship that:
+Develop and maintain a relationship:

-- fits both your needs and styles
+- Fits both your needs and styles

-- is characterised by mutual expectations
+- Characterised by mutual expectations

-- keeps your boss informed
+- Keeps your boss informed

-- over-communication
+- Over-communication

-- add value to the information
+- Add value to the information.

-- communicate in the language the receiving party speaks or cares
+- Communicate in the language the receiving party speaks or cares.

-- is based on dependability and honesty
+- Based on dependability and honesty

-- selectively uses your boss’s time and resources
+- Selectively uses your boss’s time and resources.

 References

 - Gabarro, J.J. & Kotter, J.P.
-(2005) Managing Your Boss.
+(2005).
+Managing Your Boss.
 Harvard Business Review. https://hbr.org/2005/01/managing-your-boss.